Ayushparikh-code/Web-dev-mini-projects/Typing Speed Test Website/README.md

 1. Clone the Web-dev-min-projects, use this command `git clone https://github.com/Ayushparikh-code/Web-dev-mini-projects.git `
 2. Move inside Typing Speed Test Webite folder, use this command, `cd Typing Speed Test Website`
-3. Open the index.html file with live server.
+3. Open the index.html file and run with live server.
 4. Click on the start button.
-5. A sentence appear in the screen, write that sentence in the empty space.
+5. A sentence appear on the screen, write that sentence in the empty space.
 6. After writing the complete sentence, click on Done.
-7. You will get your result, how many words are typed and how much time required to type these words.
+7. You will get your result, how many words are typed and how much time required to type those words.

 ## Stacks Used
 * HTML & CSS